Coat of arms of Slovakia: Symbol of the Slovaks

-Origins and colours
+Origins and colors

-Not later than in the 16th century, the Slovaks started viewing the double cross also as a symbol of their nation.
-This fact manifested itself during the Revolution of 1848/1849, Slovaks were fighting along with the Austrians against the Hungarians (though many Slovaks chose to defend the Hungarian case).
-A "Slovak National Council" was established for this purpose in August 1848 in Vienna.
-The present-day coat of arms was used on the seal of this Slovak National Council for the first time officially as the national symbol of the Slovaks (instead of being the official symbol of Upper Hungary only).
-From that time onwards, the symbol has been used very frequently.
+No later than the 16th century, the Slovaks started viewing the double cross also as a symbol of their nation.
+This fact manifested itself during the Revolution of 1848/1849 when part of Slovaks were fighting along with the Austrians against the Hungarians (though many Slovaks fought on the Hungarian side).
+A Slovak National Council was established for this purpose in August 1848 in Vienna.
+The present-day coat of arms was used on the seal of this Slovak National Council for the first time officially as the national symbol of Slovaks (instead of being the official symbol of Upper Hungary only).
+From that time on, the symbol has been used very frequently.

-As for the colors, the colors are supposed to be the three "Slavic" colors red-white-blue (Slavic tricolor).
-Since the Upper Hungary coat of arms was already part of the coat of arms of the Kingdom of Hungary at that time, only the color of the three mountains had to be changed (it happened on the Slovak flag for the first time) from green to "blue" to receive the red-white-blue combination.
+The colors used on the coat of arms are the three Slavic colors; red, white and blue (Slavic tricolor).
+Since the Upper Hungary coat of arms was already part of the coat of arms of the Kingdom of Hungary at that time, only the color of the three mountains was changed from green to blue (this occurred on the Slovak flag for the first time) to achieve the red-white-blue combination.

 As for the origin of the red color (in the Slovak and in the Hungarian coat of arms), the coat of arms has often had the red color as an almost inseparable attendant of the double cross in the coats of many Hungarian and Slovak towns since the Middle Ages.
-Also, the coat of arms of Béla III. is thought to have had red background.
-In general, red background color was used frequently for coats of arms in the late 12th and early 13th century in central Europe.
-One of the modern interpretations of the color is that it represents the bloody lining and symbolizes the Slovak 'martyrdom' during the time of Magyarisation (19th century).
+Also, the coat of arms of Béla III is thought to have had a red background.
+In general, a red background color was used frequently for coats of arms in the late 12th and early 13th centuries in central Europe.
+One of the modern interpretations of the color is that it represents the bloody lining and symbolizes Slovak 'martyrdom' during the time of Magyarisation (19th century).

-The color of the three mountains was originally green but in 1848 the Slovak National Council used it as blue in accordance with the Slavic tricolor.